peteryuhang/Data-Structures-and-Algorithm-Analysis-in-JAVA/ch7/ch7.md

 - Running time of radix sort is linear in the total number of character in all the strings (each character appears exactly once)
 - Radix sort perform well when the characters in the string are drawn from a reasonably small alphabet, and when the strings either are relatively short or are very similar

+## External Sorting

+- Designed to handle large inputs which is much too large to fit into memory

+### Simple Algorithm

+- Uses the merging algorithm from mergesort
+- The algorithm require `ceil(log(N/M))` passes, where `N` is the total number of elements, `M` is elements that can be loaded into memory

+### Multiway Merge

+- If we have multiple tape, we can optimize the algorithm by using priority queue for merge `k` input tapes instead of 2
+- The algorithm require `ceil(logk(N/M))` passes